 In May 2020, the Company entered into a collaboration and license agreement with Bristol-Myers Squibb Company ("Bristol Myers Squibb"), pursuant to which the Company and Bristol Myers Squibb have agreed to collaborate in the research and development of potential new product candidates for the treatment of cancer.
 The Company is providing Bristol Myers Squibb access to a selected number of its existing screening campaigns and novel campaigns.
-The Company is responsible for carrying out early stage research activities directed to identifying potential targets for potential licensing by Bristol Myers Squibb, in accordance with a mutually agreed upon research plan.
+The Company is responsible for carrying out early stage research activities directed to identifying potential targets for potential licensing by Bristol Myers Squibb, in accordance with a mutually agreed upon research plan and will be solely responsible for such costs.
 The collaboration consists of programs directed to both druggable targets and to targets commonly considered undruggable to traditional small molecule approaches.
-In the event that Bristol Myers Squibb elects to obtain an exclusive license for the subsequent development, manufacturing and commercialization of a program, Bristol Myers Squibb will then be solely responsible for all such worldwide activities.
+Upon Bristol Myers Squibb's election to exercise its options to obtain exclusive worldwide licenses for the subsequent development, manufacturing and commercialization of a program, Bristol Myers Squibb will then be solely responsible for all such worldwide activities and costs.

 Under the terms of the agreement, Bristol Myers Squibb paid the Company an initial nonrefundable upfront fee payment of \$50,000 in June 2020.
-The Company is entitled to receive up to \$301,000 in total milestones on a program-by-program basis, consisting of \$176,000 in the aggregate for certain specified research, development and regulatory milestones and \$125,000 in the aggregate for certain specified commercial milestones.
-The Company is also entitled to a tiered percentage royalty on annual net sales ranging from high-single digits to low-double digits, subject to certain specified reductions.
+The Company is also entitled to receive up to \$301,000 in total milestones on a program-by-program basis, consisting of \$176,000 in the aggregate for certain specified research, development and regulatory milestones and \$125,000 in the aggregate for certain specified commercial milestones.
+The Company is further entitled to a tiered percentage royalty on annual net sales ranging from high-single digits to low-double digits, subject to certain specified reductions.

 The Company assessed the collaboration and license agreement in accordance with ASC 606, Revenue from Contracts with Customers, and concluded that Bristol Myers Squibb is a customer based on the agreement structure.
-At inception, the Company identified several performance obligations under the agreement, including research services for each campaign, as well as a selected number of material rights associated with options to obtain exclusive development, manufacturing and commercial licenses to targets identified.
+At inception, the Company identified several performance obligations under the agreement, being (i) research activities for each campaign, as well as (ii) a selected number of material rights associated with options to obtain exclusive development, manufacturing and commercial licenses to targets identified.
 The Company determined that the options to obtain the exclusive development, manufacturing and commercialization licenses were material rights under ASC 606 because there are minimal amounts to be paid to the Company upon exercise of such options.

 The Company determined that the transaction price at the onset of the agreement is the total upfront payment received of \$50,000.
-Additional consideration to be paid to the Company upon the exercise of the license options and future milestone payments were excluded from the transaction price as they represent option fees and milestone payments that can only be achieved subsequent to option exercises and the achievement of the milestone events.
+Additional consideration to be paid to the Company upon the exercise of options to license targets and future milestone payments were excluded from the transaction price as they represent option fees and milestone payments that can only be achieved subsequent to option exercises.